Where to Find Volunteer Opportunities for Phlebotomists

 This is especially important for ones that can be considered life-threatening or contagious.
 Jails can also use blood tests on their inmates to check for any hidden or illegal drug use.

-These types of facilities may be a bit intimidating at first, but there is a strong need for phlebotomists at both.
+These types of facilities may be a bit intimidating at first, but there is a definite need for phlebotomists at both.
 You might be surprised at how rewarding the experience can be.

 Then, the plasma needs to be separated from the blood, and the blood will be returned to the body.
 Plasma is separated from the blood through a centrifuge.

 Many people donate plasma for money, or as a social responsibility.
-It has quickly become a popular option for people who also regularly donate blood.
+It has quickly become a popular option for people who also regularly give blood.

 Being a qualified phlebotomist is more useful than most people realize.
 It’s easy to limit yourself to working for or volunteering at hospitals.
 While these roles are essential, if you’ve been itching for something more, you can take your volunteer efforts to an international level.